MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 ## Extend your plugin to Copilot, Office, and Word

-If you have a search-based message extension and your app works in Copilot for Microsoft 365 in Teams.
 To enable your message extensions as a plugin in Copilot for Microsoft 365, we recommend you to implement the following best practices:

 * **Upgrade TeamsJS Version**: Upgrade your [TeamsJS version to 2.19.0](https://www.npmjs.com/package/@microsoft/teams-js) by installing the `@microsoft/teams-js` package from npm.
 This ensures that your application continues to work with Bing domains. [*Mandatory*]

-* **Update Microsoft Entra ID app registration for SSO**: Microsoft Entra ID single sign-on (SSO) for message extensions works the same way in Bing as it does in Teams or Outlook.
-However, you need to add Bing’s client application identifiers to your bot's Microsoft Entra ID app registration in your tenant's App registrations portal.
+* **Update Microsoft Entra ID app registration for SSO**: Microsoft Entra ID single sign-on (SSO) for message extensions works similarly for Teams, Outlook, and Bing.
+However, you must add client application identifiers to your bot's Microsoft Entra ID app registration in your tenant's App registrations portal.
 To do this, follow these steps: [*Optional*]

    1. Go to [Azure portal](https://ms.portal.azure.com/) and sign in with your sandbox tenant account.
    1. Select **App registrations**.